Site Help

 Reality Check.
 What this icon indicates: Information that’s surprising or contradictory to popular belief or that users just plain don’t want to accept.
 Example: If you have severe asthma, avoid going to the home of someone who has a pet.

-Number Crunching.
+By the Numbers.
 What this icon indicates: An interesting or useful statistic or a quantifiable fact.
 Example: Each day 40,000 Americans miss school or work due to asthma.

 Talk to a Trusted Adult.
 What this icon indicates: A suggestion that a user talk to an adult they trust, such as a parent, caregiver, teacher, coach, or guidance counselor.
 Example: If you're being bullied and are afraid to go to school, don't try to handle the problem on your own.